InOutsourceDNA/qlik-python-project/README.md

     - **Port** is the target port in which the service is running.
 This module is setup to run on 50055, however that can be easily modified by searching for ‘-port’ in the ‘\_\_main\_\_.py’ file and changing the ‘default’ parameter to an available port.
 3. Click ‘Apply’, and you’ve now created a new analytics connection.

+## COPY THE PACKAGE CONTENTS AND IMPORT EXAMPLES

+1. To start the defendant match service and app, clone the repository to the ‘..\python\DefendantMatch’ location.

 ## PREPARE AND START SERVICES